vuittont60/shardeum-docs/docs/faqs/shardeum-sphinx.md

 ## How can I contribute to Shardeum Sphinx as a developer?

-You can build and deploy smart contracts on Liberty by following this developer documentation.
-Further, list your dApps you are building on Liberty [here](https://forms.gle/BFLXtLn9Urq9KH998) to publicize it among the community and become a leader in the Shardeum ecosystem.
+You can build and deploy smart contracts on Sphinx by following this developer documentation.
+Further, list your dApps you are building on Sphinx [here](https://forms.gle/BFLXtLn9Urq9KH998) to publicize it among the community and become a leader in the Shardeum ecosystem.

-Pro-tip: If you already have a smart contract deployed on Ethereum, you can migrate it to Liberty within a few minutes.
+Pro-tip: If you already have a smart contract deployed on Ethereum, you can migrate it to Sphinx within a few minutes.

 ## What can the community do on Sphinx?